At the moment, we are providing a seasonal boosters to those who are eligible, as well as continuing to provide first doses.

 Parents and guardians should wait for the NHS to contact them for when it is their child’s turn to get the life-saving vaccine with local NHS teams already contacting those who are eligible.

-GP led teams have been identifying eligible children ahead of vaccinations starting to help get jabs into arms as quickly as possible.
+GP led teams have identified eligible children to help get jabs into arms as quickly as possible.

 All children aged 5-15

-We get a lot of questions here at the Vaccination Centre about whether children are eligible for a vaccine, and the quick answer is that anyone aged 5 or over is eligible for a first dose.
+We get a lot of questions about whether children are eligible for a vaccine, and the quick answer is that anyone aged 5 or over is eligible.
 For a full explanation of how immunisations work for children aged 5-15, you can visit our dedicated Covid-19 vaccination page for parents and guardians to understand how the process works.

 This includes information on how we vaccinate children who are at higher risk of severe Covid-19 infection.